tenekon/Tenekon.FluentValidation.Extensions/src/Tenekon.FluentValidation.Extensions.AspNetCore.Components/COOKBOOK.md

 <!-- omit from toc -->
 ### ⚖️ Notes

-* `ComponentValidatorSubpath` must not be self-closing
+* `EditModelValidatorSubpath` must not be self-closing
 * Combine multiple validators cleanly
 * Each `Subpath` gets its own scoped context